Labia, Clitoris, and Other Female Genital Piercings

 Are there any risks to genital piercing?

 Any time you create an opening in the body there is a chance of infection.
-Going to a questionable piercing shop can put you at risk for tetanus, HIV, hepatitis B and C, and other sexually transmitted diseases (STIs).
+Going to a questionable piercing shop can put you at risk for tetanus, HIV, hepatitis B and C, and other sexually transmitted diseases (STDs).
 Sometimes, vaginal piercings can lead to bleeding, scarring, or an allergic reaction.
 Piercing behind the clitoris may interfere with blood flow.

 Here are a few precautions to reduce risks: